johntria/java-design-patterns/factory-pattern/README.md

 * Do the possible classes you want to use have the same super class?
 If YES go for it!

-* Do you want your colleague to know all the subclasses?
+* Do you want your colleague to know all the sub classes?
 If NOT go for it!

 * Do you want to encapsulate the creation of objects?
 If YES go for it!